 Brattleboro is a liberal art town that borders New Hampshire.

 Things to do in Brattleboro

-If visiting on the first Friday of the month, join the Gallery Walk!
+If you are visiting on the first Friday of the month, join the Gallery Walk!

-Grab a coffee at Duchess Coffee Co or a maple latte at Mocha Joe Roasting to kick start your day, then wander through Downtown and shop local.
+Grab a coffee at Duchess Coffee Co or a maple latte at Mocha Joe Roasting to kickstart your day, then wander through Downtown and shop locally.

 If you are looking for a unique thing to do in Brattleboro, hike out to the abandoned Retreat Tower, which was built in 1887 for patients with ill mental health.